Shuniah Homes & Lakefront Lots

 0 baths

 MCKENZIE DRIVE MOBILE PARK-Triple "A" investment opportunity to purchase a Mobile Home Park with motel building(Highway Commercial) on 20 acres, 5 mins from Lake Superior.
-Generating excellent cash flows of almost $400,000 in gross income.
+Generating excellent cash flows of greater than $400,000 in gross income.
 Very well maintained family owned and operated

 Eavan Travers,Re/max Advantage Realty Ltd.